 FREDA ANGELA WYCKOFF

-Freda is still with us today.
-She danced in almost every southern California ballroom in the 1930s and danced in movies throughout the 40s and 50s including Don’t Knock The Rock.
+Freda danced in almost every Southern California ballroom in the 1930s and danced in movies throughout the 40s and 50s including Don’t Knock The Rock.

 This project is dedicated to Dwight Lupardis, the original Balboa historian whose passion for the dance helped save it and the memory of its dancers for future generations in the form of the film The Balboa Project, where many of the clips in this post come from.